carboneio/replic-sqlite/README.md

 Replic-sqlite is a lightweight module for Node.js/Bun.js that brings multi-writer, CRDT-based replication to SQLite without performance compromises.

+TODO: more information will coming soon.

 ## Philosophy

-- 500 LOC, No hidden magic.
+- 800 LOC, No hidden magic.
 - Performance first: avoid costly operations whenever possible (JSON parsing, ...)
 - Multi-writer and multi-reader by default.
 - Built on Conflict-free Replicated Data Types (CRDTs).